Kevin Systrom: Views on copying ideas in the industry

 Instagram has been accused on multiple occasions for copying various new functions from its closest competitor Snapchat.
 Regarding the issue, Systrom argued that all new services launched by tech companies nowadays are "remixes" of existing products, and that "all of these ideas are original when you remix them and bring your own flavour".
 Systrom also argued that 'you can trace the roots of every feature anyone has in their app, somewhere in the history of technology' and that this was simply 'just the way Silicon Valley works.'

 Forbes list

-In 2014, Systrom was listed in the Forbes 30 "Under 30" list under the "Social/Mobile category."
+In 2014, Kevin Systrom was listed in the Forbes 30 "Under 30" list under the "Social/Mobile category."

-In 2016, the magazine ranked Systrom as a billionaire with an estimated net worth of US$1.1 billion.
+In 2016, the magazine ranked Kevin Systrom as a billionaire with an estimated net worth of US$1.1 billion.
 The fortune came about as a result of Facebook stocks rising more than 500%.

 Personal life

-In February 2016, Systrom met with Pope Francis at the Vatican, where they discussed the power of images in uniting people "across borders, cultures and generations".
+In February 2016, Kevin Systrom met with Pope Francis at the Vatican, where they discussed the power of images in uniting people "across borders, cultures and generations".

-On October 31, 2016, Systrom married Nicole Systrom (née Schuetz), founder and CEO of clean-energy investment firm Sutro Energy Group, in Napa, California.
+On October 31, 2016, Kevin Systrom married Nicole Systrom (née Schuetz), founder and CEO of clean-energy investment firm Sutro Energy Group, in Napa, California.
 The two met at Stanford and were engaged in 2014.